aocoronel/aocoronel.github.io/_pages/about.md

 I cannot tell I did not use AI, and I cannot say I don't use.

-Having that said, the contents from my posts are never going to be AI generated, this includes all text and images.
+Having that said, the contents from my posts are never going to be AI generated, this includes all text and images (except for the logo).

 ## A phrase